-- The effluent water is channelled into a storage tank where it is transferred via an existing pipeline network to the Waste Water Treatment Works (oxidation dams). - An integrated Waste Management Programme should be developed in conjuction with this EMPr.
+- Therefore, the control of wastewater, any polluted water and/or stormwater must be properly controlled, as per the EMPr. - The effluent water is channelled into a storage tank where it is transferred via an existing pipeline network to the Waste Water Treatment Works (oxidation dams). - An integrated Waste Management Programme should be developed in conjunction with this EMPr.